 Generic Name: levodopa

-Note: This page contains information about the side effects of levodopa.
-Some of the dosage forms included on this document may not apply to the brand name Larodopa.
+Note: This document contains side effect information about levodopa.
+Some of the dosage forms listed on this page may not apply to the brand name Larodopa.

 For the Consumer

-In addition to its needed effects, some unwanted effects may be caused by levodopa (the active ingredient contained in Larodopa).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, levodopa (the active ingredient contained in Larodopa) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.